zeffii/mesh_tiny_cad/README.md

   - X : two edges intersect, their intersection gets a weld vertex.
 You now have 4 edgse and 5 vertices.
    ![X](http://i.imgur.com/kqtX9OE.png)

+A note about usage: Once the operation completes, all geometry that was previously selected will now be separated from any surrounding geometry that it was attached to.
+This has pros and cons, but is ultimately caused by an incomplete design process when I started.
+I've started an [issue about this](https://github.com/zeffii/Blender_CAD_utils/issues/4).

 ### X ALL